Max Mosley: 1993–1997

 In 1995, a deal was signed between Ecclestone and the FIA that passed all of the commercial rights to Formula One to him for fifteen years, on the condition that they would return to the FIA at the end of that period.
 Ecclestone had been building up Formula One as a television package since the early 1990s, investing heavily in new digital television technology.
 For the duration of the deal, the FIA would receive an index-linked annual fixed royalty, estimated by Lovell at around 15%.
 Mosley said "My belief is that I got a better deal than anyone else could have because it was more difficult for Ecclestone to take a hard line with me as we had worked together for so long."

-The following year, the FIA also passed the rights to all its other directly sanctioned championships and events to Ecclestone, also for 15 years.
+In 1996, the FIA also passed the rights to all its other directly sanctioned championships and events to Ecclestone, also for 15 years.
 An attempt to add a 10-year extension to the F1 contract in return for a share in Ecclestone's proposed flotation of Formula One was later vetoed by the European Commission.
 Mosley's agreement with Ecclestone on television rights for F1 angered three of the team principals in particular: Ron Dennis (McLaren), Frank Williams (Williams), and Ken Tyrrell (Tyrrell), who felt that neither Ecclestone nor the FIA had the right to make such an agreement without the teams.
 They refused to sign the 1997 Concorde Agreement without increased financial returns and threatened to make a complaint under European Union competition rules.
 The European Commission was already investigating the FIA's agreement with Ecclestone in what Lovell calls a "highly personal and bitter battle between Max Mosley and [EU commissioner Karel] van Miert".